How to wear yellow boots

 First pun of the day and counting.

-Yes people, it’s officially spring.
-The sun is shining, birds are chirping, flowers are blooming and along them you are blooming too, unless you have one of those horrible pollen allergies.
+Yes people, it’s officially summer.
+The sun is shining, birds are chirping, flowers are bloomed and along them you are bloomed too, unless you have one of those horrible pollen allergies.

 As nature gets all happy and colourful, you are also getting the same vibe; hence, this is the best time to take those fancy, colour-splashed Swivells of yours, out for a show off.
 Alrighty, you have half of the outfit ready.
 What’s next?